-From hyper-partisanship to information overload, to policies that make it harder to vote, there is a continuum of reasons for why our communities are underrepresented at the polls and in politics.
-At its best, technology can spur civic engagement, by exposing information that traditional platforms cannot or will not.
+From hyper-partisanship and information overload, to policies that make it harder to vote, there are a continuum of reasons for why our communities are underrepresented at the polls and in politics.
+At its best, technology can spur civic engagement by exposing information that traditional platforms cannot or will not.
 At its worst, technology can promote conspiracy theories and inaccurate information or even make our election systems vulnerable.

 We are excited by the work of organizations like:

-Voto Latino, a nonpartisan nonprofit dedicated to engaging young Latinxs in the civic process through culture, technology and media.
-Over the last 14 years, Voto Latino has launched various campaigns, like National Voter Registration Day and new technologies to help facilitate voter registration, including their app, VoterPal, which makes registering to vote as easy as taking a selfie.
-Together with its supporters and partners, we aim to build a more diverse and inclusive democracy
+Voto Latino, a nonprofit dedicated to engaging young Latinxs in the civic process through culture, technology, and media.
+Over the last 14 years, Voto Latino has launched various campaigns, such as National Voter Registration Day and new technologies to help facilitate voter registration, including their app, VoterPal, which makes registering to vote as easy as taking a selfie.
+Together with their supporters and partners, they aim to build a more diverse and inclusive democracy.

 The African American Mayors Association (AAMA) is the only organization exclusively representing over 500 African-American mayors across the United States.
 AAMA seeks to empower local leaders for the benefit of their citizens.
 The role of the AAMA includes taking positions on public policies that impact the vitality and sustainability of cities, providing mayors with leadership and management tools, and creating a forum for member mayors to share best practices related to municipal management.